I am not a big fan of Edward Seymour, 1st Duke of Somerset.

 After a few weeks grace to put his affairs in order, Edward Seymour, once the most powerful man in England, was led from his prison and executed on 22 January 1552.
 The king, once an ardent partisan supporter of his uncle, merely noted that, “The duke of Somerset had his head cat of apon Towre hill betwene eight and nine a cloke in the morning.”
 There is no way of knowing any private turmoil in the king’s head, but why was Edward so blasé about Somerset’s execution, when he had been so loving just two years prior?
 Perhaps it was because the young king was not stupid.
 He had learned that his uncle viewed him mainly as a lodestone for power and was willing to kill members of the privy council to gain control over him.
 Why should Edward mourn such a rapacious relative?

-Certainly I regard Somerset’s death as a fitting karmic end to a man willing to murder his own kindred for a little more gold and a shadow crown.
+Certainly I regard Somerset’s death as a fitting karmic end to a man willing to murder his own brother for gold and a shadow crown.